EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Selectors.md

 |---------------------------------------------------------------------|
 | //div[contains(concat(' ',normalize-space(@class),' '),' foobar ')] |

-Xpath doesn’t have the “check if part of space-separated list” operator, so this is the workaround (source).
+Xpath doesn’t have the “check if part of space-separated list” operator, so this is the workaround (source)